About ISI Florence

-The International Institute Studies Institute (ISI Florence) was established in 2001 as a private non-profit institute registered with the Italian Ministry of Education and recognized as an American center for higher education in Florence, Italy.
+The International Institute Studies Institute (ISI Florence) was established in 2001 as an independent private non-profit organization serving as a American center for higher education in Florence, Italy.

 The Institute welcomes new institutional partners whose students will make a positive contribution to the ISI Florence student body by exhibiting the maturity, enthusiasm, and commitment to gain the most from the study abroad experience.

 The Academic Programs